Federal Definition

-• Under federal law (Higher Education Opportunity Act, Title V, 2008), an HSI is an accredited, degree-granting, public or private nonprofit institution of higher education with 25%, or more, total undergraduate Hispanic full-time equivalent (FTE) student enrollment.
+Under federal law (Higher Education Opportunity Act, Title V, 2008), a Hispanic-Serving Institution (HSI) is an accredited, degree-granting, public or private nonprofit institution of higher education with 25%, or more, total undergraduate Hispanic full-time equivalent (FTE) student enrollment.

-- Chico State met the enrollment definition of an HSI in Fall 2014.
+- Chico State met the 25% Hispanic FTE student enrollment threshold in Fall 2014.

-• Additional criteria exist for an institution's eligibility for federal Title III and Title V HSI grants programs.
+Additional criteria exist for an institution's eligibility for federal Title III and Title V HSI grant programs.

 - Chico State became eligible for Title III and Title V HSI grants programs in Fall 2015.